Introduction

 Metadata values shown multiple times

 Some values may appear multiple times within software panels or tabs.
-This data is stored in only one location in the image file, but appears in the tabs for different schemas which use it as a ‘shared property'.
+This data is stored in only one location in the image file, but appears in the tabs for different schemas which use it as a ‘shared field'.

 For example, in Adobe products data entered in the IPTC Creator field also appears in the Author field in the Description Panel.
 If a change is made to the data in any tab or panel, that change is replicated in the other locations.